 - Crosses the Line Twice: Charlie Brown accidentally killing the tree by putting a single decoration on it.

-- First Installment Wins: This special still reigns as the most popular Peanuts special of all time, to the point some aren't aware how many there are outside this and It's the Great Pumpkin, Charlie Brown (there's dozens.)
+- First Installment Wins: This special still reigns as by far the most popular Peanuts special, to the point some aren't aware how many there are outside this and It's the Great Pumpkin, Charlie Brown (there's dozens).

 - Memetic Mutation: In the dance sequence, see that kid in the orange shirt with spiky hair in front of Linus?
-That's "5."
-Given that he wasn't very notable even in the comics, most people know him just for that dance he's doing.
+That's "5".
+Given that he wasn't very notable even in the comic strip, most people know him just for that dance he's doing.
 You know the one.
 Taken mainstream when the cast of Scrubs made a Gag Dub of the special.

-- Misaimed Marketing: In the original broadcast, there were ads for Coca-Cola in opening and closing credits — in a show that protests the commercialization of Christmas.
+- Misaimed Marketing: In the original broadcast, there were ads for Coca-Cola in opening and closing credits… in a show that protests the commercialization of Christmas. note

 - Since Coca-Cola commissioned the show to begin with, the anti-commercialization theme could be considered Biting The Hand Fridge Brilliance.

 - ...And now, you can decorate your entire house with Peanuts-themed Christmas merchandise, including an entire line of plastic figures recreating those deeply spiritual moments from this special, including a life-size version of the famous tree.

-- Narm Charm: Some of the children providing the voices were too young to understand their lines, resulting in the classic awkward delivery that later became a staple of all Peanuts specials.
+- Some of the children providing the voices were too young to understand their lines, resulting in the classic awkward delivery that later became a staple of all Peanuts specials.
 Most notable with the little girl who played Sally; she couldn't read and had to be fed her lines one at a time.

 - Similarly, the awful animation, a direct result of its abysmal budget and extremely compressed production schedule.
-The sponsors offered to have it spruced up when it became a hit, but Schulz turned them down, saying it was fine as-is (though that never stopped him from pointing out its flaws.)
+The sponsors offered to have it spruced up after it became a hit, but Schulz turned them down, saying it was fine as-is (though that never stopped him from pointing out its flaws).